 Thomas Moore: song If Thou'lt Be Mine [air: The Winnowing Sheet]

-winnow - to waft, diffuse (poet.) + winnow sheet - a sheet set up under the winnowing basket or machine to catch any seed which falls.
+winnow - to waft, diffuse (poet.) + winnow sheet - a sheet set up under the winnowing basket machine to catch any seed which falls.

 nuance - a slight or delicate variation or difference in expression, feeling, opinion, etc; a shade of colour + VICTORIA NYANZA - Lake (nyanza) Victoria, in central Africa, the source (through the Albert Nynaza) of the White Nile + ní h-annsa (Irish) - not hard (formula for answering riddles)